 When it comes to benefits, there is room for improvement — only two-fifths of alumni are paid for vacation and just two-fifths of alumni for sick time.
 Health benefits extend to a fair number of alumni, and nearly all graduates also receive dental coverage.
 A strong majority of alums allocate some part of their earnings to a company-sponsored 401(k) savings plan.
 Additional perks enjoyed by United States Merchant Marine Academy grads include tuition reimbursement and a casual working environment.

-United States Military Academy grads report the most similar salaries to United States Merchant Marine Academy alums, earning around $104K on average.
-SUNY Maritime College, the United States Coast Guard Academy, and Massachusetts Maritime Academy are also similar to United States Merchant Marine Academy.
+United States Merchant Marine Academy alumni report average salaries that are more comfortable than graduates of like-minded schools, and their salaries are most in line with Massachusetts Maritime Academy grads who make an average of $120K.
+SUNY Maritime College, the United States Coast Guard Academy, and Maine Maritime Academy are also similar to United States Merchant Marine Academy.

 4 Things WIBLI Taught Me About Working Women and Salary Negotiation

 Seattle Chamber/Facebook A few years ago, the Seattle City Chamber of Commerce launched an initiative called 100% Talent.
 The concept is simple enough...